gabrielsze/speckit/terraform/README.md

 Review the resources that will be created.
 You should see:
 - Storage accounts (2)
-- SQL Server and Database
+- SQL Server and Database (with Entra ID admin)
-- Function App
+- Function App with managed identity
-- Key Vault
+- Role assignments for storage access
-- Firewall rules and secrets
+- Firewall rules

 ### 5. Deploy Infrastructure